joeyh2/sentiment-technical-analysis/README.md

 ## Limitations
-If you are using a Mac M1 chip you may need to run the tensorflow model in Google Colab.
+> If you are using a Mac M1 chip you may need to run the tensorflow model in Google Colab.
+>
+> Although Google Trends may measure some stock sentiment, it does not measure all the sentiment.
+It would be beneficial to include more sources such as social media networks like Twitter.
+>
+> As sentiment analysis is still hard the score, measuring number of mentions is stronger for our purposes than relying on Sentiment Analysis engines such as Vader.